Technical Standards for Admissions

-All students admitted to the ATEP must meet the following abilities and expectations.
+All students admitted to the athletic training program must meet the following abilities and expectations.
 In the event a student is unable to fulfill these technical standards, with or without reasonable accommodation, the student will not be admitted into the program.

 Compliance with the program's technical standards does not guarantee a student's eligibility for the BOC certification exam.

-Candidates for selection to the ATEP must demonstrate these essential requirements:
+Candidates for selection to the athletic training program must demonstrate these essential requirements:

 - The mental capacity to assimilate, analyze, synthesize, integrate concepts, and problem solve to formulate assessment and therapeutic judgments and to be able to distinguish deviations from the norm.

 - Sufficient postural and neuromuscular control, sensory function, and coordination to perform appropriate physical examinations using accepted techniques; and accurately, safely and efficiently use equipment and materials during the assessment and treatment of patients.

 - The ability to communicate effectively and sensitively with patients and colleagues, including individuals from different cultural and social backgrounds.
 This includes, but is not limited to, the ability to establish rapport with patients and communicate judgments and treatment information effectively.
 Students must be able to understand and speak the English language at a level consistent with competent professional practice.

 - The ability to record physical examination results and a treatment plan clearly and accurately.

 - The capacity to maintain composure and continue to function well during periods of high stress.